ISUgenomics/repoReleases/README.md

 once you have entered your token and click `Save Token`, you should just be able to click on  `Fetch All Releases` the next time you open the window as your token is now saved locally.

+**Note:** if you add an additional Category, you will need to reopen the extension(close any existing windows and click on the extension again) to see the new category in the dropdown.
+This is because the categories are loaded when the extension is opened (popup.js).